Professor Joseph Alulis

-April 8th at 6 PM
+April 22nd at 6 PM - 2026

 South Texas College Mid-Valley Campus G-288

-Will’n in Weslaco would like to thank the South Texas College Library for once again hosting our Public Lecture.
+Will’n in Weslaco would like to sincerely thank the South Texas College Library for once again hosting our Public Lecture.

 “Shakespeare is as great a philosopher as he is a poet - that, indeed, his greatness as a poet derives even more from his power as a thinker than from his genius for linguistic expression, and that his continuing appeal and influence is a reflection of his possessing great wisdom.”